Cop Awards

 Read Bio

 Hamira Kobusingye, a Ugandan climate justice activist and founder of Climate Justice Africa, is a key figure in advocating for sustainable development and gender equality in the climate change space.
 She focuses on the disproportionate impact of climate change on women, especially in frontline communities.
 Hamira leverages her strong social media presence to foster discussions on climate change and action.
 Her initiatives include skill-sharing programs empowering women climate activists and promoting eco-friendly briquettes in Uganda, creating sustainable incomes and reducing fossil fuel reliance.
 She also leads educational campaigns on climate impacts and advocates for issues like loss and damage, and climate debt.
-Hamira's efforts have gained international recognition, amplifying African voices in the climate crisis.
+Hamira's efforts have gained international recognition, amplifying African voices in the climate crisis

 The new generation: 1st cohort